A New Paradigm For The Mall REIT Sector

 Diduch explains that “Brookfield’s offer implies a GGP cap rate in the low 6 to high 5% range, which is well north of what people are using to value the REIT’s portfolio from a NAV perspective, or what analysts use from a private market perspective (according to Haendel St. Juste with Mizhuho Securities).

-“The offer signals a re-pricing is all mall assets, driving NAVs down.”
+“The offer signals a re-pricing in all mall assets, driving NAVs down.”

 The Mills Debacle